Tip Harris ‘KISSAKI’ Sensei

 Sean Hannon Sensei

 Sean earned his black belt in IAIDO, the art of traditional Japanese sword-drawing, under IWAKABE Monica Sensei and IWAKABE HIDEKI Sensei.
 He’s also had the privilege of training in seminar with KONNO TATSUHIKO Sensei from Seattle, ODA KATSUO Sensei from SHIZUOKA, Japan, SAKONO YASUO Sensei from FUKOUKA, Japan, and MITANTI TERUO Sensei from KOICHI, Japan.
-In the summer of 2013, Sean placed 1st for the Murakami Cup at the annual AUSKF national Iaido competition.
+In the summer of 2013, Sean placed 1st for the MURAKAMI Cup at the annual AUSKF national IAIDO competition.
+Sean teaches the Castle Rock IAIDO program.

 Lastly, Sean is the author of the two-time award-winning martial arts philosophy book, Inner Bushido: Strength without Conflict.
 The book is an evaluation of the seven virtues of Japanese Bushido and how to apply such values to modern Western society.
-Inner Bushido is available in paperback on Amazon or in digital format on Kindle and Smashwords.
-Or, you can get a signed copy of the book by clicking HERE.
+Inner Bushido is available in paperback on Amazon or in digital format on Kindle.

 Lee Barnhill Sensei

-Lee joined Castle Rock AIKIDO in 2012 where he continued his training under the instruction of Ryan Goettsche Sensei (4th Dan) and Tip Harris Sensei (3rd Dan).
+After returning to the mainland, Lee joined Castle Rock AIKIDO where he continued his training under the instruction of Ryan Goettsche Sensei and Tip Harris Sensei.
 Lee was awarded the rank of Ni-Dan (2nd Dan) by the International Aikido Federation (IAF) President and Chief Instructor of Aikikai Tanshinjuku, Kei Izawa Sensei (6th Dan) in May 2014.
+He was awarded the rank of San-Dan (3rd Dan) by Aikido Shimbokukai Director, Lisa Tomoleoni Sensei (6th Dan) in September 2018.
 In 2015, Lee received the ‘Gan-Ryu’ Award for his commitment at Castle Rock AIKIDO where he teaches two classes at Castle Rock AIKIDO: an Ukemi class focusing on the art of falling and a Koshi-Nage class focusing on the art of hip throwing.

 Lee has experience in several other martial arts as well.
 They all contribute to his diverse, personal style and have helped shape his unique perspective on self-defense.
-Lee has earned black belt rank in, Japanese Jiu-jitsu and Tae Kwon Do and he has considerable experience in arts such as Shorin-Ryu Karate, Brazilian Jiu-jitsu, and most recently, Krav Maga.
+Lee has earned black belt ranks in, Japanese Jiu-jitsu, Israeli Krav Maga and Korean Tae Kwon Do.
+He also has considerable experience in arts such as Shorin-Ryu Karate, Brazilian Jiu-jitsu, and firearms.

 Brad Manosevitz Sensei